 And those issues are just from the waist up!
 Increased booty in seat time does your core stabilizer muscles no favors, tightens and weakens the glutes as well as the quadriceps, and actively shortens and exhausts your hip flexors, particularly the psoas.
-Your psoas is a primary hip flexor and that wraps from the backside of the lumbar spine and connects to the femur at the lesser trochanter.
+Your psoas is a primary hip flexor and that wraps from the backside of your low back and connects to the inner, upper thighbone.
 Quite literally it’s the muscle that connects our top and bottom halves.
 So sitting destabilizes this connection between our foundation and roots and brilliance of our hearts and minds.
 Psoas dysfunction can be the root of numerous, various forms of discomfort and disease throughout the body from shallow breathing to joint injuries in the lower body.
 And to add injury to injury, this connector, the psoas, is deeply intertwined with our negative emotions and holds trauma, fear, and anxiety.

 Ok….great….so what can we do about it?